Skip to main content

 • Apollo

-• PWAs
+• PWAs (Progressive Web Apps)

-• React Performance
+• React Performance Optimization

 • React Design Patterns

-• Testing with Jest, Enzyme and Snapshot testing
+• Testing with Jest, Enzyme, and Snapshot Testing

 • React Best Practices

-• Persistance + Session Storage
+• Data Persistence and Session Storage

 • State Normalization